Aligned Spins: Orbital Elements, Decaying Orbits, and Last Stable Circular Orbit to high post-Newtonian Orders: Last Stable Circular Orbit

 To determine the last stable circular orbit our starting point is the binding energy for circular orbits.
 Either one can extract it from a Lagrangian potential constructed from a given metric or one can get the binding energy from a Hamiltonian in the center-of-mass frame for circular motion.
 This means in the center-of-mass frame Hamiltonian the $p_r = \scpm{\vnunit}{\vmom{}}$ component of the linear momentum must be set to zero and $\vmom{}^2 = \ang^2/r^2$ holds.
 For a system with spins we further set the spins to a configuration in which they are aligned with the orbital angular momentum.
 For an energy $E(r, \ang)$ the circular orbit is given by the perturbative solution of

 for $\ang$.
 Then $E(r,\ang(r))$ is the binding energy at the circular orbit $r$.
-Since the radial coordinate depends on a certain gauge we have to transform it into a gauge invariant quantity (invariant up to a change in the spin supplementary condition) given by
+Since the radial coordinate depends on a certain gauge we have to transform it into a gauge invariant quantity (invariant under a large class of gauge transformations, see \cite{Blanchet:Buonanno:Faye:2006, Blanchet:Buonanno:Faye:2006:err, Blanchet:Buonanno:Faye:2006:err:2}) given by

-which is related to the orbital angular velocity, see \ref{sec:appa} and \ref{sec:appb}.
+which is related to the orbital angular velocity, see Table~\ref{Tab::Quantities} in the introduction and \ref{Sec::DimlessQuantities}.
 For the Schwarzschild spacetime the binding energy for a circular orbit is given by

 For a test-spin in a stationary Kerr spacetime we can also write down this expression for orbital momentum aligned Kerr spin and test-spin to linear order in test-spin (see \cite{Rasband:1973,Hojman:Hojman:1977,Suzuki:Maeda:1998} for the appropriate potentials\footnote{In the given literature there are a few typos which were corrected in the appendix of \cite{Steinhoff:Puetzfeld:2012}.}), namely